 My dreams are to let people know that they are loved and so much more than what is hurting them.
 To Write Love on Her Arms (TWLOHA) is a national organization dedicated to providing hope and finding help for those affected by mental illness.
 Since founding this University Chapter, many opportunities have come my way regarding mental health, including involvement in committees and campus-wide movements.
 Although my biggest obstacle has been myself, I have learned to trust in my abilities.

-For students looking to pursue a leadership journey: Think about the passions you have and what you're good at.
+Think about the passions you have and what you're good at.
 Think about the things you've been through in life that have lead you and refined you to be who you are today.
 Everyone has a different story and a different mark to make in this world.
 Do not let fear have a foothold on your dreams and aspirations; they are there for a reason.
 It is sometimes those people we never imagine anything of, that do the things no one can imagine.”

 – Hannah Donnelly